adsteen/PEEC_MXSHS/README.md

 * **lubridate** v 1.7.1
 * **gridExtra** v 2.3

 The script assumes that the working directory contains directories structured as in this repo.
-Since plots are saved to the `plots` directory, that directory is included in this repo, despite the fact that it is currently left empty.
+Since git would prefer users not add empty directories, the user will have to add a plots directory or change the path that plots are saved to.

 Please direct questions or comments about this code to [Andrew Steen](mailto:asteen1@utk.edu).